openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ## Install OpenVINO Development Tools

-To install OpenVINO Development Tools for working with Caffe* models use following command:
+To install OpenVINO Development Tools for working with Caffe* models, use the following command:
 ``` sh
    pip install openvino-dev[caffe]
 ```